|Nails and fingers|

 Primates aren't the only ones to have flat nails, some marsupials also have them.

-This is a good example of convergent evolution, which is the development of similarities in separate lineages.
+This is a good example of parallel evolution; which is the development of similarities in separate lineages.

 It shows that flat nails are an important goal for evolution.